-With this in mind, what are some new experiments you can try?
-What are some different things for the greater good that you already did, and perhaps could repeat, do regularly, or improve?
-Which of your natural gifts and skills could you put into service for the greater good, in a cause for which you have a passion?
+With this in mind, what are some experiments you are willing to try?
+What are some things for the greater good that you have already done, and perhaps could repeat, do regularly, or improve?

-Don't get intimidated by grandiose words like 'changing the world" or having a life mission or purpose.
-In fact, each small action of kindness has already an impact that we may never be able to imagine.
-That is also changing the world, one interaction at a time.
+Don't be intimidated by lofty phrases like "changing the world" or having a life's mission or purpose.
+In fact, each small act of kindness comes with an impact that we may never be able to imagine.
+That also changes the world, one positive interaction at a time.
 Defining our purpose provides an unconscious compass, and when it is grounded in values of our higher self, we actively shape a better world.